JKook-Plus/rider_save_editor/README.md

 # TODO

-- Make it more user friendly
+- Make it user friendly
 - Make it more usable
 - Make it into an executable